w3f/polkadot-wiki/docs/general/polkadot-v1.md

   operators (this will determine the degree of social centralization of the network), and how many validators run on the same service provider (this will determine the degree of physical centralization of the network).
-- **flexibility**, intended as how flexible the blockspace is, what can be done with it, and what type of data can be stored.
+- **Flexibility**, intended as how flexible the blockspace is, what can be done with it, and what type of data can be stored.
 Data quality plays an important role depending on the type of network.
   One might avoid having situations in which poor quality data flood blockspace hindering the prompt execution of vital processes.